-What is Early Permanence ?
+What is Early Permanence?

 We know from research that it is damaging to children if they are moved any more than is absolutely necessary around the care system from carer to carer.
 Permanence is needed for children to thrive.
 Early Permanence is the umbrella term given to different arrangements including Fostering for Adoption and Concurrency that are designed to speed up a child’s journey through care and to reduce the number of moves a child in the care system potentially makes.
 These placements are used for children whose chances of returning to live with their birth families are much lower than for other children in care, so there is a high likelihood that they will need a plan for adoption.

 Babies and children are placed with approved adopters who are also approved as foster carers.
 These Early Permanence carers then act as foster carers to the child while the courts decide whether or not a child can return to their birth family.
+Children can be placed individually or with their brothers and sisters through Early Permanence.
+They may come to their Early Permanence carers from a temporary foster carer or directly from their birth family.

 If the courts decide that the child should be adopted the Early Permanence carers can then go on to adopt the child.
 If the courts decide that the child should live with their birth family the Early Permanence carers will work with the local authority to help the child return to their birth family.

-- You can read the story of one Early Permanence carer who went on to adopt her baby son here.
+- You can read the story of one Early Permanence carer who went on to adopt her baby son here

-- And a book of Early Permanence stories here.
+- And a book of Early Permanence stories here

-- It avoids the traumatic upheaval for the child when moving from foster home to a new adoptive family.
+- It avoids the traumatic upheaval for the child when moving from a foster home to a new adoptive family.

 - It enables the bonding period with adoptive parents to start sooner, giving both baby and carers the opportunity of forming a close and secure attachment.

-- The adults (who are most capable) take on the emotional risk not the child.
+- The adults (who are most capable) take on the emotional risk, not the child.

 In March 2018 CCS became the first adoption agency in the UK to receive a new Early Permanence Quality Mark in recognition of our excellent practice in this area of work.
+CCS Adoption was re-awarded the EP Quality Mark in 2022.

 We work across the Adoption West and South West areas in Bristol, Gloucestershire, South Gloucestershire, Somerset, Bath and North East Somerset, Swindon, Wiltshire and South Wales.